vuw-research-computing/raapoi-docs/docs/parallel_processing.md

 This example requests 3 nodes and 8 tasks (i.e. processes) per node, for a total of 24 tasks.
 I use this number to tell mpirun how many processes to start, -np 24

+_NOTE:_ We highly recomend adding the `--constraint="IB"` parameter to your MPI job as this will ensure the job is run on nodes with an Infiniband interconnect.

-NOTE:  If using python or another language you will also need to add the --oversubscribe parameter to mpirun, eg.
+_ALSO NOTE:_  If using python or another language you will also need to add the --oversubscribe parameter to mpirun, eg.

   `mpirun --oversubscribe -np 24 mpiscript.py`